MaterializeInc/materialize/doc/developer/design/20230225_compute_introspection_schema.md

   provides given that we can approximate it.
 * All histogram views or sources should be suffixed with `_histogram`, to make their role more obvious.
-* All per-replica sources and views should have their names prepended with some string (perhaps `clusterd_`, though I'm open to suggestions) that makes it obvious which ones they are.
-Furthermore, the limitations of per-replica relations should be clearly documented.

 ### Possibly useful missing views